Control of ventricular rate in atrial fibrillation: Nonpharmacologic therapy

 ●Avoidance of hemodynamic instability and/or symptoms.
 (See "Hemodynamic consequences of atrial fibrillation and cardioversion to sinus rhythm".)

 ●Avoidance of a tachycardia-mediated cardiomyopathy.
-(See "Tachycardia-induced cardiomyopathy".)
+(See "Arrhythmia-induced cardiomyopathy".)

 In patients with AF, a rapid ventricular response can be prevented either by restoring sinus rhythm or with therapies that reduce the ventricular response to AF.
 When rate control is chosen, it can usually be accomplished with pharmacologic therapy.
 However, some AF patients will respond poorly to or be intolerant of rate control medications.
 Options for such patients include reconsideration of a rhythm control strategy and nonpharmacologic methods to control the ventricular rate.
 (See "Overview of atrial fibrillation" and "Rhythm control versus rate control in atrial fibrillation".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: